gasduster99/sppComp/try1/try1_2.md

 species, adequately.
 Limited resources and increasingly complex stratification of the sampling system inevitably leads to gaps in sample data.
-In the presence of sampling gaps, ad-hoc species composition point estimation is currently obtained according to historically derived “data borrowing” (imputation) protocols which do not allow for uncertainty estimation or forecasting.
-In order to move from the current ad-hoc “data-borrowing” point estimators, we have constructed Bayesian hierarchical models to estimate species compositions, complete with accurate measures of uncertainty, as well as theoretically sound out-of-sample predictions.
-Furthermore, we introduce a computational method for discovering consistent “borrowing” strategies across over-stratified data.
+In the presence of sampling gaps, ad-hoc species composition point estimation is currently obtained according to historically derived data borrowing (imputation) protocols which do not allow for uncertainty estimation or forecasting.
+In order to move from the current ad-hoc data-borrowing point estimators, we have constructed Bayesian hierarchical models to estimate species compositions, complete with accurate measures of uncertainty, as well as theoretically sound out-of-sample predictions.
+Furthermore, we introduce a computational method for discovering consistent borrowing strategies across over-stratified data.
 Our modeling approach, along with a computationally robust system of inference and model exploration, allows us to start to understand the effect of the highly stratified, and sparse, sampling